root-project/web/primer/index.md

 -   **[gSystem](https://root.cern/doc/master/classTSystem.html)**: An
-    instance of a base class defining a generic interface to the underlying Operating System, in our case `TUnixSystem`.
+    instance of a base class defining a generic interface to the underlying Operating System, in our case {% include ref class="TUnixSystem" %}.

 -   **[gInterpreter](https://root.cern/doc/master/classTInterpreter.html)**: The
     entry point for the ROOT interpreter.
-Technically an abstraction level over a singleton instance of `TCling`.
+Technically an abstraction level over a singleton instance of {% include ref class="TCling" %}.

 At this point you have already learned quite a bit about some basic features of ROOT.

-***Please move on to become an expert!***
+The rest of this manual presents more advance features.

 [^1]: All ROOT classes' names start with the letter T. A notable exception is RooFit.
 In this context all classes' names are of the form Roo*.

 # ROOT Macros

 You know how other books go on and on about programming fundamentals and